You Learned to Hold It All Together

 Depth and joy can coexist.

-If you’re looking for a clearer sense of what working together is like, I can’t share direct quotes, but I can share the common feedback I hear from clients.
+I can’t share direct quotes, but I can share the common feedback I hear from clients.
 It’ll give you a feel for the space we create together.

-Clients often share that working with me feels warm, grounding, and genuine.
+Clients often share that working with me feels warm, and genuine.
 They describe our sessions as a space where they can be fully themselves without fear of judgment.

 Many say therapy helps them feel more empowered.
 My clients share they are able to set healthier boundaries and quiet the inner critic that fuels perfectionism and self-doubt.